2020-21 Program Requirements

 |Depth Electives: Elective units must be such that courses in ENGR Fundamentals, Core, Depth Options, and Depth Electives total at least 58 units.
 One of the following must be taken:|

-School of Engineering approved list of math and science courses available in the Handbook for Undergraduate Engineering Programs at http://ughb.stanford.edu.
+School of Engineering approved list of math, science, ENGR Fundamentals, and TiS courses available on the Approved Courses page

 Engineering depth options: Choose at least 12 units from the following courses: CEE 101A, CEE 101B, CEE 101C, CEE 120B, CEE 120C, CEE 134B, CEE 156, CEE 159, CEE 172, CEE 172A, CEE 176A, CEE 180, CEE 181, CEE 182, CEE 183, CEE 226, CEE 241, OR CEE 242; ME 203.
 Students should investigate any prerequisites for the listed courses and carefully plan course sequences with the AD director.